 Jackie Skinner can help with doing your literature search, doing a systematic review, citing references, and using EndNote or Mendeley for reference management.
 She can offer one-to-one support via email or online, or come to the weekly Library & ASK drop-in (see the box below).
 See her contact page for email and booking details.

-Lucy Turner is a PhD student in Food and Nutritional Sciences.
-She has been trained by the Library's Study Advice Team to offer advice on study skills such as writing your literature review, using references in your work and time management.
-Come along to the weekly drop-in (see the box below)
+The ASK Adviser is a PhD student who has been trained by the Library's Study Advice Team to offer advice on study skills such as writing your literature review, using references in your work and time management.
+Come along to the weekly drop-in (see the box below) to talk to them.